• Account

 However, if you’re:

-Then a niche blog can be an excellent way to build a long term business that both has the potential to make you a decent income, while helping you establish yourself in the community that your site services.
+Then a niche blog can be an excellent way to build a long-term business that both has the potential to make you a substantial income, while helping you establish yourself in the community that your site services.

 Hey Sean,